MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 Why did this happen?
 Recall that the variability in sample statistics decreases as the sample size increases.
 For example, unknown to you, suppose a slight majority of a population, say 50.5%, support a new ballot measure.
 You want to test $H_0: \pi = 0.50$ versus $H_0: \pi > 0.50$ for this population.
 Since the true proportion is not exactly 0.50, you can make your p-value smaller than any given significance level as long as you choose a large enough sample size!

 Figure \@ref(fig:stat-signif) displays this scenario.
 The distribution of possible sample proportions who support the new ballot measure in samples of size $n = 100,000$ when 50.5% of the population supports the measure is represented by the black normal curve.
 The dotted red normal curve is the null distribution of sample proportions for $H_0: \pi = 0.5$.
 There is very little overlap between the two distributions due to the very large sample size.
-The shaded blue area represents the power of the test of $H_0: \pi = 0.5$ versus $H_a: \pi > 0.5$ when $\alpha = 0.05$ -- 0.885!
+The shaded blue area represents the power of the test of $H_0: \pi = 0.5$ versus $H_A: \pi > 0.5$ when $\alpha = 0.05$ -- 0.885!
 That is, we have an 88.5% chance that our p-value will be less than 0.05, even though the true proportion is only 0.05 above 0.5!

 <div class="figure" style="text-align: center">
 <img src="05-inference-cat_files/figure-html/stat-signif-1.png" alt="Black curve: sampling distribution of sample proportions from samples of size 100,000 when the true proportion is 0.505.
 Red curve: null distribution of sample proportions for a null value of 0.50." width="100%" />